davepinch/pinchy.cc/content/topics/places/subdivisions/united-states/maine/maine.md

   - New Hampshire
   - Quebec
-down the atlantic coast: New Hampshire
+down the atlantic coast: New Hampshire state of:
-type: state
+  - New England
+  - Northeastern United States
+  - United States
 up the atlantic coast: New Brunswick
 tags:
   - state
-  - New England
-  - Northeastern United States
-  - United States
 ---